Exchange Programme for

 Addressed to the Evaluation Committee from the head of department of the current training centre or a previously undertaken academic training

-*Each candidate is required to submit the provided ESOR CV.
-Any application with another CV will not be considered.
+*Each candidate must submit their CV in the provided ESOR format.
+Differing CV formats will not be considered.
 Please note that only complete applications can be considered.
-To apply for or renew your ESR membership please click here.
+To apply for, or renew, your ESR membership, please click here.

 Duration of Fellowship